jdlich/dotfiles/README.md

 	source $DOTFILES/bash/aliases
 	source $DOTFILES/bash/completion

-So, `.bash_login` loads `.bashrc` which loads `bashrc` which loads my dotfiles.
+So, `.bash_login` loads `.bashrc` which loads `bashrc` which loads my dotfiles... which can now be organized, version controlled, published, etc.

-There are, of course, [other](http://dottedmag.net/2011/05/29/dotfiles-setup/) [ways](http://www.splitbrain.org/blog/2011-02/16-managing_dotfiles_with_dropbox) to do this.
+There are, of course, [other](http://dottedmag.net/2011/05/29/dotfiles-setup/) [ways](http://www.splitbrain.org/blog/2011-02/16-managing_dotfiles_with_dropbox) to do [this](https://github.com/jcoglan/dotfiles/blob/master/Rakefile).

-Bottomline, stop cooking up that bash spaghetti.

 Using my Rake Tasks
 ===================